nurupo/mpv-url-opener/README.md

 ### PC-side (server-side)

-On PC we run a simple HTTP server app that listens for POST requests and opens links in mpv.
+On PC we run a simple https server app that listens for POST requests and opens links in mpv.

 ## Setup